 Limit caffeine products, such as coffee, tea, chocolate, and some sodas.
 Caffeine can pass to your baby through breast milk.
 It may cause fussiness and sleep problems in babies.

 Your doctor may recommend a vitamin supplement.
 Take it as recommended.

 Consider joining a breast-feeding support group.
 These are offered at many hospitals and birthing centers by nurses, nurse-midwives, or lactation consultants.

 Watch closely for changes in your health, and be sure to contact your doctor if:

-You feel that you are not making enough milk for your baby or babies.
+You feel that you are not making enough milk for your baby.

 You are losing a lot of weight.

-You do not think your baby or babies are gaining enough weight.
+You do not think your baby is gaining enough weight.